dyne/binnit/README.md

 SHA256 of the concatenation of title, time, and content.
 Rendering is minimal, but can be enhanced.

-`binit` is currently configured through a simple key=value configuration file.
+`binnit` is currently configured through a simple key=value configuration file, whose name can be specified on the command line through the option `-c <config\_file>`.
 The available options are:

 * server\_name  (the FQDN where the service is reachable from outside)
 * bind\_addr (the address to listen on)